ARM-software/AVH/DoxyGen/infrastructure/src/aws.md

 With the AVH Subscription you can now create and use AVH AMI instances.

+## System Requirements {#Requirements}

+**EC2 Instance type**

+At least *t2.micro* instance type is required to run AVH AMI, while *t3.medium* is a recommended option.
+An instance with more resources may improve the performance.

 \page run_ami_local Run AMI from AWS Console

 [AWS Management Console](https://docs.aws.amazon.com/awsconsolehelpdocs/latest/gsg/learn-whats-new.html) allows you to control AWS services from a browser window and so provides a simple way to manually setup and use Arm Virtual Hardware AMI.